This post was originally written by Nathan Resnick, CEO of Sourcify in August 2017 and since has been updated for accuracy and readability.

-Along those same lines, Shopify Plus Technology Partner VL OMNI — an integration platform for real-time accurate customer order data, shipment details, inventory, and prices — also stresses the need to examine each warehouse’s tech:
+Along those same lines, Robin H. Smith, Co-Founder of VL OMNI, another Shopify Plus Technology Partner, also stresses the need to examine each warehouse’s tech:

-“As an integral part of your 3PL partnership, the key thing to look at in an international warehouse — beyond, services, space, and pricing — are what technologies do they use.
+“As an integral part of your 3PL partnership, the key thing to look at in an international warehouse—beyond, services, space, and pricing—are what technologies they use.

 “There are four levels of players:

-(1) the big guys who are heavily invested in solid technology,
+(1) the big brands who are heavily invested in solid technology,

 (2) those that use off-the-shelf software,